LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberDashboard.md

 - Event location
 - The total amount paid for the transaction
 - Each ticket purchased with the attendee names and emails and its individual price
 - A separate link labeled **Request a Refund** for each ticket (paid events) or **Cancel Attendance** for free events which reveals a small form.
+This link only appears for tickets you purchased yourself.
 When multiple of the same ticket type are purchased they appear as individual entries so refunds can be requested per attendee
 - Each refund link now carries the attendee ID so the correct person is removed when multiple identical tickets exist in one transaction
 - If a refund is pending for one attendee the entry remains with a pending note while any remaining attendees still appear separately with their own refund links
 - Submitting the form shows a spinner and records a `refund_request` entry in `tta_memberhistory`.
 The attendee is removed immediately.
 The refund is processed automatically once another member buys that ticket, otherwise the request expires two hours before the event.
 If the transaction has not settled the refund is stored and retried by a cron job around 1:15 AM and 8:15 AM each day.
 Administrators can review pending requests on the **TTA Refund Requests** admin page where they remain listed until processed.